-The Internet, however, was starting to take off and the National Science Foundation saw a need for an index site similar to Yahoo, but dedicated specifically to educators, explaining the Internet and indexing and organizing educational resources.
+The National Science Foundation saw a need for an index site like Yahoo, but dedicated specifically to educators, explaining the Internet and indexing and organizing education specific resources.

-The Virtual Public Library - Instructional Media Center - vpl-imc.org - was the result of that initiative.
+The Virtual Public Library - Instructional Media Center - vpl-imc.org - was the result of that 1995 NSF initiative.

 As with most initiatives, funding eventually ended for the web site.
-Rather than shutting down the resource, Dr. Bonnie Tenenbaum, one of the original creators of the site, adopted the site and maintains it to this day.
+Rather than shutting down this resource, Dr. Bonnie Tenenbaum, one of the original site creators, adopted the site on behalf of the Bonnie and Marty Tenenbaum Foundation.

-Over the years this site has gone thru a number of reorganizations – and name changes – as it reacts to the changes in the Internet and the needs of it's core audience, the K-12 education community.
+Over the years this site has gone thru a number of reorganizations – and a couple of name changes – as it adjusts to the evolution of the Internet and the changing needs of its core audience, the K-12 education community.

-Today, rather than trying to be all things to all people, we are focused on highlighting best-of-breed resources, ideas for interdisciplinary learning, and to be a clearinghouse for educator concerns and needs.
+Today, rather than trying to be all things to all people, we focus on highlighting best-of-breed resources, ideas for interdisciplinary learning, and to be a clearinghouse for educator concerns and needs.

-We receive no funding from government or corporate funding.
+We receive no advertising, government, or corporate funding.
 This allows us to be an independent voice, indexing the-best-of-the-web for the K-12 education community without restrictions or agenda.

 Dr. Bonnie Tenenbaum - Librarian